usbpc/AudiblePodcastFeed/README.md

 	audio:
 	metadata:
 ```
+> [!IMPORTANT]
-> ⚠️ Replace all the placeholders in double curly braces.
+> Replace all the placeholders including the double curly braces.

 2. Clone this repository into the build subdirectory:
 ```bash